Toolkit Oil Paint Mixing Guide

 #5 Change brushes when painting

-When working on a painting, it’s not surprising to end up having to use numerous brushes for quite a number of your colours.
-In order to achieve a fresher and purer colour each time you work, it is important to frequently change brushes or clean the one you’re using intensively.
-A clean one will give you crisp brushstrokes and won’t accidentally muddy up your colours.
-Some professional artists use as many as 20-30 brushes during a day’s work, with practically each brush dedicated to a specific colour.
+When working on a painting, it’s not surprising to end up having to use numerous brushes for quite a number of your colors.
+In order to achieve a fresher and purer color each time you work, it is important to frequently change brushes or clean the one you’re using intensively.
+A clean one will give you crisp brushstrokes and won’t accidentally muddy up your colors.
+Some professional artists use as many as 20-30 oil paint brushes during a day’s work, with practically each brush dedicated to a specific color.

 #7 Assess your canvas area